domenp/simplerelic/README.md

 Apart from Gin framework the library does not have any external dependencies.

 Default metrics:
-- [x] number of requests per endpoint
+- number of requests per endpoint
-- [x] percentage of errors per endpoint
+- percentage of 4xx and 5xx errors per endpoint
-- [x] response time per endpoint
+- response time per endpoint
-- [ ] number of requests per status code (2xx, 3xx, 4xx, 5xx)
-- [ ] overall number of requests

 ## Basic usage